The Biological Importance of Nucleotides in Human Health

 The human body synthesizes nucleotides through de novo and salvage pathways.
 However, certain physiological states — including growth, recovery, metabolic stress, or aging — may alter nucleotide demand.

-Understanding nucleotide metabolism provides insight into the intersection of molecular biology and nutrition science.
+For this reason, understanding nucleotide metabolism provides insight into the intersection of molecular biology and nutrition science.

 A Scientific Perspective